bryn-morris/Flats-after-Flatiron/README.md

 This is a Command Line Interface program created during Phase III of Flatiron School's Full Stack Software Engineering Program.

-## Installation

-This Program was built using pipenv and has the requisite libraries stored in the Pipfile.
-As such, to install the dependencies required to run the project, run the following from the main project directory:

-      pipenv install && pipenv shell

-This will install the necessary dependencies and create an active encironment within a new shell.

-Finally, enter the main_manu directory and run the following to start the program:

-      python ./lib/cli.py

 ### Project Design

 This program is a reservations solution for travel lovers!